Corporate environmental responsibility

-Corporate Environmental Responsibility (CER) refers to a company's duties to abstain from damaging natural environments.
+Corporate environmental responsibility (CER) refers to a company's duties to abstain from damaging natural environments.
 The term derives from corporate social responsibility (CSR).

 Background

-The environmental aspect of CSR has been debated over the past few decades, as stakeholders increasingly require organizations to become more environmentally aware and socially responsible.
+The environmental aspect of corporate social responsibility has been debated over the past few decades, as stakeholders increasingly require organizations to become more environmentally aware and socially responsible.
 In the traditional business model, environmental protection was considered only in relation to the "public interest".
 Hitherto, governments had maintained principal responsibility for ensuring environmental management and conservation.

 The public sector has been focused on the development of regulations and the imposition of sanctions as a means to facilitating environmental protection.
 Recently, the private sector has adopted the approach of co-responsibility towards the prevention and alleviation of environmental damage.
 The sectors and their roles have been changing, with the private sector becoming more active in the protection of the environment.
 Many governments, corporations, and big companies are now providing strategies for environmental protection and economic growth.

 The World Commission on Environment published the Brundtland Report in 1987 to address sustainable development.
 Since then, managers, scholars, and business owners have tried to determine why and how big corporations should incorporate environmental aspects into their own policies.
 In recent years, an increasing number of companies have pledged to protect natural environments.

 Relations to corporate social responsibility

-There are different perceptions of CSR between government, the private sector, non-governmental organizations (NGOs) and society in general, and thus, the concept has no single definition.
+There are different perceptions of corporate social responsibility between government, the private sector, non-governmental organizations (NGOs) and society in general, and thus, the concept has no single definition.